 Ridesharing and taxi cabs are also available, though taxis will run you much higher costs than you may want to spend.

-Some of the best and cheapest options, however, are shuttle companies, all of which will also assist you with your luggage for no additional cost.
+Some of the best and cheapest options, however, are private shuttle companies, all of which will also assist you with your luggage for no additional cost.